Arizona LLC Basics & Helpful Information

 After you create your new Arizona LLC, you’ll need to determine if your business/profession requires any license or permits to conduct business.

-Arizona Transaction Privilege Tax (AZ TPT)
+See the Arizona Licensing Guide →Arizona Transaction Privilege Tax (AZ TPT)

 If you are selling a product or engaging in a service subject to transaction privilege tax, you will most likely need to obtain the state transaction privilege tax (TPT) license from the Arizona Department of Revenue (commonly referred to as a sales tax, resale, wholesale, vendor or tax license) and a transaction privilege tax or business/occupational license from the city(ies) in which you are based and/or operate.

-Read more about the Transaction Privilege Tax
+Read more about the Transaction Privilege Tax →Registering a Foreign LLC in Arizona

 If you have a non-Arizona LLC (aka Foreign LLC) and you are doing business in Arizona, you may need to register the Foreign LLC in Arizona.
 Each state has a different definition of “doing business”.
 In Arizona, the kinds of activities that would not constitute “doing business” are outlined in the Arizona Revised Statutes, Section 29-809.